03 Using R syntax

 creates an object of class

 .
-This is just a data.frame consisting the
+This is just a data set

 With the embedded texts you now have the input to train a new classifier or to apply a pre-trained classifier for predicting categories/classes.
 In the next chapter we will show you how to use these classifiers.
 But before we start, we will show you how to save and load your model.